UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

       - find the module to be able to run R
       - load the module to be able to run R
       - run the R interpreter
+      - run the R command to get the list of installed R packages
       - run an R script from the command-line

    .. tab:: For teachers